mattbryanking/GVSU-CIS350-JUMPERS/docs/software_requirements_specification.md

 2. Level Design
     1. All levels shall have atleast two distinct ways to be completed from start to finish.
     4. Levels shall be able to progress in any of the four cardinal directions, allowing for more creative design.
+    5. death traps shall be consistent across all levels
 3. Menus
     1. The use of menus in game shall pause the game, stopping all timers and movement.
     2. Menus shall allow players to use powerups, quit the game, or return to the game.